automerge/automerge-swift/Sources/Automerge/Automerge.docc/ModelingData.md

 // Note(created: 2023-08-01 23:28:38 +0000, notes: "An example string to show encoding.")
 ```

-The `Document` class also provides low-level methods to read and write values into an Automerge document.
+The `Document` class provides low-level methods to read and write values into an Automerge document.
 The data within an Automerge document is composed of objects, represented by the enumeration ``Value``.
 Objects that contain other objects are composed of an identifier: ``ObjId``, and the type: ``ObjType``.
-Like JSON, there are arrays (``ObjType/List``) and dictionaries (``ObjType/Map``).
+Like JSON, Automerge includes objects that contain other objects: arrays (``ObjType/List``) and dictionaries (``ObjType/Map``).
-Also like JSON, Dictionaries within Automerge are keyed only by Strings.
+Also like JSON, dictionaries in Automerge are keyed only by Strings.

+Automerge goes further than JSON in representing a few types.
-Unlike JSON, there is a special type ``ObjType/Text`` to represent a concurrently editable string, represented internally as a list of UTF-8 characters.
+For example, Automerge includes a special type ``ObjType/Text`` to represent a concurrently editable string, separate from a singular value update of a string, represented by ``ScalarValue/String(_:)``.
+The `Text` object type represents the value of the string as a list of UTF-8 characters.
 This special type encodes and decodes from the type ``AutomergeText``.
+When serialized by `AutomergeDecoder` or `AutomergeEncoder`, the type ``AutomergeText`` represents an ``ObjType/Text`` object, and handles updates into the Automerge document.

 ### Automerge Document Primitives

-Objects that don't contain other objects map to Automerge's primitive types, represented by the enumeration ``ScalarValue``.
+Objects within an Automerge document that don't contain other objects are made up of the primitive types for Automerge, represented by the enumeration ``ScalarValue``.
-Automerge internally represents more discrete types than JSON.
+Automerge maintains more type tracking than JSON, representing a number of different types internally.
-The AutomergeEncoder and AutomergeDecoder convert existing types into Automerge primitives.
+The `AutomergeEncoder` and `AutomergeDecoder` convert existing Swift types into and out of Automerge primitives.

 | Automerge primitive | Matching Swift type |
 | --- | --- |